Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Call (888) 493-1629 to Talk to Experienced Houston Burn Injury Lawyers

 If you have been injured in an accident that resulted in serious burns, then it is highly important that you work with a Houston injury attorney you can trust.
-At Arnold & Itkin, our Texas serious injury lawyers have recovered billions on behalf of our clients; in fact, we handle more cases each year than most attorneys will handle in their entire careers.
+At Arnold & Itkin, our Texas burn injury lawyers have recovered billions on behalf of our clients; in fact, we handle more claims each year than most attorneys will handle in their entire careers.
 If you hire our firm, we will go the distance in our efforts to provide you with the reliable assistance you deserve.

 Contact our Texas burn injury attorneys today to learn how we can help during a 100% free, confidential consultation.
 Give us a call at (888) 493-1629 to schedule your case review.
+We represent clients throughout Texas, including Houston, Midland, Baton Rouge, Dallas and beyond.

 The value of a burn claim varies significantly based on several factors, including the severity of the burn, the extent of medical treatment required, any long-term care or rehabilitation needs, loss of income, and the impact on your quality of life.
 Generally, more severe burns that result in extensive medical bills, prolonged recovery periods, and significant pain and suffering will lead to higher compensation amounts.
 Compensation may cover medical expenses (both current and future), lost wages if you're unable to work during recovery, loss of future earning capacity for permanent injuries, and non-economic damages like pain and suffering, emotional distress, and loss of enjoyment of life.
 In cases of gross negligence, punitive damages might also be awarded.